Goalsum/TataruBook/docs/tables_and_views.md

 Thus, the sum of the changes in the two accounts involved in each transaction is always exactly equal to $$ 0 $$ (when the two accounts contain the same assets).
 Adding up the balances of all the internal accounts at any given moment gives you the net worth at that time.

 If you have studied professional accounting methods, then be aware that in TataruBook's simplified double-entry bookkeeping, there are some terms that don't mean exactly the same thing as the terms used in the professional accounting methods.
-For example, **asset** in TataruBook means a commodity or currency with a separate price per unit, NOT **liabilites** plus **equity** in the **accounting equation**.
+For example, **asset** in TataruBook means a currency or a type of tradable ownership with a separate price per unit, NOT **liabilites** plus **equity** in the **accounting equation**.
 {: .notice}

 In the bookkeeping method used by TataruBook, the two accounts involved in each transaction can contain different assets (e.g., two different currencies, or one a currency and the other a stock), such that the amount of change in the two accounts resulting from the transaction no longer adds up to $$ 0 $$ (except when the unit prices of the two assets happen to be equal).
 TataruBook requires that an asset be designated as **standard asset**, and all other assets are converted to standard asset at the corresponding unit price on certain date.